simonwardjones/sql-formatter/README.md

 - [X] Get rid or sql block type !! not requred any more!
 - [ ] Parametrize whether to close subquery on new line?
 - [ ] change fomratter lists to tokenizer (find them earlier)
-- [ ] when error write the first half as they were
+- [ ] when error write the first half formatted then write out raw tokens
 - [ ] Use contexts from config

 # Layout Rules